ajedamilola/tyndall/README.md

 # Tyndal

-# Description
+## Introduction

-This readme documents Tyndall, a web application that uses AI to generate articles on a user-chosen area of interest.
+Tyndall, is a platform that leverages the latest and cutting edge Generative AI to provide generated articles/research materials based on user-chosen area of interest.
+Tyndall also directs the users to external publications for further study

 The functionalities associated with the application are:

-- Users Registration and Signing In
+- Users Registration and Authentication
+- Authentication and Registration via **Google**
 - Users can choose from a wide range of areas of Interests
 - Users can like articles which will serve as Telementry to help the AI in generating better contents.
 - Users can share Articles generated to other applications
+- ..And more

 ## Routes

 The web application has the following routes:

 1. **Registration and Login Routes:**

    - Users can register for an account and log in to the application.

 2. **Onboarding Routes:**

    - These routes guide new users through the initial setup process, such as selecting their areas of interest.

 3. **Feed or Article Generation Route:**

    - Users can access a feed of AI-generated articles based on their chosen areas of interest.
    - This route uses an API to call an AI model to generate the articles.